-The Company therefore, since the IPO, has set up a specific section on its website, where any information concerning the Issuer that is relevant for its Shareholders and stakeholders is made available.
-Since its listing, the Issuer has also created a corporate function to manage the relationships with investors and appointed an Investor Relator in the person of Mr. Mimmo Nesi.
+The Company, therefore, since the IPO, has set up a specific section on its website, where any information concerning the Issuer that is relevant for its Shareholders and stakeholders is made available.
+Since its listing, the Issuer has also created a corporate function to manage the relationships with investors and appointed an Investor Relator.
+Since 2021, this function has reported directly to the Chief Executive Officer.